shreyakanika/prime-number-service/README.md

 ## Performance

-To increase the performance of the application and to reduce the load, we have implemented the cache` in the application.
+To increase the performance of the application and to reduce the load, we have implemented `cache` in the application.
 This cache will store the prime number result in it.
 If the user requests to generate the same prime number within 60 minutes, the application will retrieve it from the cache instead of performing the calculation again.